icecreammatt/mattcarrier.com/content/post/resume.md

 ## Education
 **Sonoma State University:** Rohnert Park, CA

-* Double Major:   B.S.
+* Double Major:
+    * B.S.
 Computer Science
     * B.A.
 Art Studio
 * GPA: 3.37 on a 4.0 scale

 ## Work Experience
 **Vertigo Software:**  Software Engineer II
 *June 2011 –  Present*

-* Worked on team that built the GoPro apps for Xbox One & Windows 8.1
+* Worked on team that built the GoPro apps for Xbox One, Windows 8.1, LG Smart TV webOS
 * Worked on iOS & Android Applications: NBC SportsTalk, Golf Channel Mobile, Golf Channel Academy
 * Developed HTML5 PDF Webviewer using the PDFTron library on a large self publishing magazine site
 * Added social media badges and Facebook commenting support to a large self publishing magazine site
 * Implemented push notifications with the use of UrbanAirship for Golf Channel Mobile (iOS)